 A recipient of numerous awards, Peters has received the Paul and Ruth Manz Organ and Church Music Award, the John Rodland Memorial Church Music Scholarship, and the Peter B. Knock Memorial Church Music Scholarship.
 He won first place in the Twin Cities American Guild of Organists (AGO) Young Artists Competition and second place in both the San Marino National Organ Competition and the Region VI AGO Young Artists Competition.
 He was also a Semifinalist in the National Young Artists Competition in Organ Performance.

-Since 2013 Peters has played as ensemble organist with the St. Louis Symphony.
-He has played under numerous conductors including Karina Canallakis, Sir Andrew Davis, Stéphane Denève, Matthew Halls, Bernard Labadie, Gemma New, David Robertson, Nathalie Stutzmann, and Masaaki Suzuki.
+Since 2013 Peters has been ensemble organist with the St. Louis Symphony.
+He has played under numerous conductors including Karina Canallakis, Sir Andrew Davis, Stéphane Denève, Matthew Halls, Bernard Labadie, Gemma New, David Robertson, Nathalie Stutzmann, Masaaki Suzuki, and Xian Zhang.
 His first season included performing Benjamin Britten’s Peter Grimes at Carnegie Hall on what would have been Britten’s one hundredth birthday.

-As a member of the AGO, Peters has volunteered in numerous capacities.
-He worked as program chair and dean of the Nashville AGO Chapter and later joined the national AGO’s Committee on the New Organist.
-In St. Louis he has filled a term on the chapter’s executive committee, directed the 2010 Pipe Organ Encounter, and chaired the 2015 Region VI Convention.
+As a member of the AGO, Peters serves as a member of the Denver Rocky Mountain AGO executive board.
+He was previously program chair and dean of the Nashville AGO Chapter and later worked on the national AGO’s Committee on the New Organist.
+In St. Louis he served on the chapter’s executive committee, directed the 2010 Pipe Organ Encounter, and chaired the 2015 Region VI Convention.

 A graduate of St. Olaf College and the Cleveland Institute of Music, Peters has studied organ and church music with Agnes Armstrong, Douglas Cleveland, Carla Edwards, John Ferguson, Wilma Jensen, Barbara and Noel Piercy, and Todd Wilson.
-Before coming to Second Presbyterian Church in St. Louis in 2007, he had served Episcopalian, United Church of Christ, and United Methodist congregations in Connecticut, Minnesota, Ohio, and Tennessee.
-He has been featured as a guest commentator on the radio program Great Sacred Music.
-His congregational hymn settings for brass and organ are published by MorningStar Music.
-He and his wife and cat live in the city of St. Louis.
+He has served Episcopalian, Presbyterian, United Church of Christ, and United Methodist congregations in Connecticut, Minnesota, Missouri, Ohio, and Tennessee.
+He has been featured as a guest commentator on the radio program Great Sacred Music and organist on Pipedreams.
+His music is published by Augsburg Fortress, MorningStar Music, and Paraclete Press.
+He and his wife and cat live in the city of Denver.